 Aroma: 6.83 – Buffalo really likes – smells like a scotch poured on a port barrel.
 Also Justice may have poured some on his nose.

-Manliness: 7.17 – Portugal > Spain.
-Really does enough for itself in manliness.
+Honesty: 7.17 – Portugal > Spain.
+Really does enough for itself in honesty.

 w/ Rocks: 6.83 – We really like that, but it doesn’t do much more for the scotch.